sinaris76/TurtleBench/README.md

   --task_mode  # default: code_generation, options: code_generation and code_edit
   --modalities # default: image_only, options: "image_only", "text_only", "image+text", and "image+image".
-  --prompting_mode # default: cot, options: cot and basic --save_responses # use this option if you want to save the models' responses in .responses/ directory, if you do not use this argument, it will not store responses
+  --prompting_mode # default: cot, options: cot and basic --save_responses # Use this option if you want to save the models' responses in the .responses/ directory, if you do not use this argument, it will not store responses
 ```

 ## Stay in Touch